yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 # Dumping Prod.keys, and Title.keys

 2. We will now dump your `prod.keys` and `title.keys` for decryption of your game files.
     - 2a.
 Extract the Kosmos package you downloaded earlier from the prerequisites onto the root of your SD card.
 Place the `Lockpick.nro` you downloaded earlier from the prerequisites into the `switch` folder of your SD card, and place the `Lockpick_RCM.bin` into the `bootloader/payloads` folder of the SD card.
+Place the SD card back into your Nintnedo Switch.
     - 2b.
 Boot your Nintendo Switch into RCM mode, and make sure it is connected to your computer.
     - 2c.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the `Hekate` file you downloaded earlier from the prerequisites.
     - 2d.
 Click on `Inject Payload` to inject the Hekate payload.
 The Hekate browser will now display on your Nintendo Switch.